tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - return physical document and projectIn on movimentations-budgets[x]
 - adjust FetchBudgetByProject to search by contract instead of base [x]
 - adjust findByProjectWithDetails from budget repository to use contract instead of base [x]
-- fetch materials by streaming []
-- fetch movimentation history by streaming []
 - fetch physical documents needs unitized parameter [x]
 - physical documents entity and use cases needs baseId [x]
 - encode / compress requests [x]
 - modify data that has ' because crashes bigqueryMethods [x]
 - on register project modify error message "projeto já criado" [x]
 - fetch accounts use like on name search [x]
+- on fetch users use like on name search [x]
+- bug on creating same identifier on diferente bases [x]
+- fetch movimentations history needs to filter by base [x]
-- on register movimentations and budgets, put createdAt on optional parameter []
+- on register movimentations and budgets, put createdAt on optional parameter [x]
+- Create a away to migrate the schemas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery []
+- create fetch budgets by streaming for all budgets []
+- fetch materials by streaming []
+- fetch movimentation history by streaming []
 - on movimentation and transfer movimentation of equipment materials needs CIA and SERIE []
 - don't allow inactive users to login []
-- on fetch users use like on name search [x]
-- bug on creating same identifier on diferente bases [x]
-- fetch movimentations history needs to filter by base []

 # Test 1 file